gb-kgp/LLM-MedicalSummarization-Benchmark/README.md

 | BioASQ-$\mathcal{S}$ | 496 | 73 | 58 | 47.12 | 50.00 | 52.00 | 57.15 | 8.70 | 9.10 | 4.76 | 4.55 | 4.11 |

 ## Generating Vocabulary
 We provide a sample shell script for generating MEDVOC vocabulary for Llama-2 using EBM dataset.
+The relevant python files are present in ```src/Vocab-Generation-Scripts/Llama-2/MEDVOC```

 ```
 #!/bin/bash